 Even as a fresh cut or dried and powdered herb, sweet basil is a strong gastroprotective agent.
-A 1999 study indicated the fixed oil (not essential oil) in basil has the ability to protect the stomach from ulcers and damage caused by anything from a reaction to alcohol or aspirin.
+A 1999 study indicated in animal models that the fixed oil (not essential oil) in basil has the ability to protect the stomach from ulcers triggered by various irritating factors.
+These include aspirin, alcohol, and stress.
 (1)

 Essential oil content is, of course, part of the whole herb, and it seems that the protective effects that basil exhibits overall are concentrated with the distillation of the essential oil.
+More on this below.
 Note that holy basil is different entirely from culinary sweet basil, which will be the topic of discussion in this article.

 Some safety precautions should be noted for internal use of the oil, but safe use should translate to effective use – and basil has plenty of effects to enjoy.